 We should remember the famous words of Gandhi: ”an Eye-for-and-Eye always ends up making the whole world blind”.
 That is exactly where we are: The bomb orgies of the West and its remote control of the economies of Muslim countries is the perfect tool for Islamists to convince young Muslims about the obvious justification of radicalization.
 The USA and their allies does not shoot only at Muslims.
 They shoot all of us in our feet.

-It is a very sticky web we have allowed ourselves to be caught by.
+It is a very sticky web we have allowed ourselves to be caught in.
 We are one of the spiders spinning this web, but other spiders are contributing, among them the Soviet Union/Russia, just about every Muslim country, especially Saudi Arabia and Iran, and of course Islamic terror organizations.

 It is about time to break free from this web.
 Generalized hatred and strategic cynicism can never be constructive.
 Let us admit, that terror is not only created by Muslims.
-There is a small but alas growing minority of self-appointed radical Islamists that have accumulated an extreme hatred against the West, especially the USA and their European allies, and our joint desire to be dominant economically and militarily; an doctrine that Donald Trump has expressed with his normal simplified words and lack of understanding.
+There is a small but alas growing minority of self-appointed radical Islamists that have accumulated an extreme hatred against the West, especially the USA and their European allies, and our joint desire to be dominant economically and militarily; a doctrine that Donald Trump has expressed with his simplified words and lack of understanding.

 This radicalization is founded in a very fundamentalist view of Islam, which is not supported by the majority of Muslims.

 But Muslims also has a responsibility in fighting terrorism.
 They need to be much more aggressive in attacking their radical co-religionists publicly.
 These radicals are demeaning their holy scriptures: The Quran, The Sharia laws and concepts like Jihadism are becoming merely political weapons to further personal political battles and hatred.
 The radicals are in essence pissing all over the Quran and other scriptures.
-This should trigger anger and hatred towards these radicals from the great majority of Muslims, followed by direct action.
+This should trigger anger towards these radicals from the great majority of Muslims, followed by direct action.

 Now the Hate-Machine is running with the recent terror attack in Sri Lanka as the latest cogwheel, probably with Daesh/IS as the ideological and perhaps financial basis.
 It is about time we stop our contribution to this hate-machine.
 We should re-visit our politics towards Muslims in general, both domestically and foreign: Only a small minority of Muslims are potential terrorists.
 Most Muslims are just as peaceful as everyone else.